Skip to main content

 Cement production typically involves the following equipment:

-• a cement mill to grind the clinker
+• A cement mill to grind the clinker

-• a kiln to calcine the limestone and other materials
+• A kiln to calcine the limestone and other materials

-• a PRE [Pulverized Fuel Ash Recovery Equipment] system to recover fly ash from the exhaust of the boilers
+• A PRE [Pulverized Fuel Ash Recovery Equipment] system to recover fly ash from the exhaust of the boilers

-• an air separator to remove dust from the air stream and produce a white cement product
+• An air separator to remove dust from the air stream and produce a white cement product

-• and various storage and handling systems.
+• Various storage and handling systems.

-• Related
+Related

-Popular posts from this blog
+• Popular posts from this blog

-Cambridge IELTS 11 Test 1 Writing Task 1 Question and Answer
+Cambridge 11 Test 1 Writing Task 1 | Writing Practice for IELTS

+How would you answer this Cambridge 11 Test 1 Writing Task 1 question?
 Task 1 Question How to Answer Task 1 Questions Sample Answer Cambridge 11 Writing Task 1 IELTS Writing Task 1 (Academic) tests your written communication skills - how well you can report/describe information.
-Cambridge IELTS Book 11 Test 1 Writing Task 1 IELTS Writing Test Task 1 You should spend about 20 minutes on this task.
+Cambridge 11 Writing Task 1 (Test 1) IELTS Writing Test Task 1 You should spend about 20 minutes on this task.
 The charts below show the percentage of water used for different purposes in six areas of the world.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant Write at least 150 words.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.
+Write at least 150 words.
 International English Language Testing System How would you answer this IELTS 11 Writing Task 1 question about water used for different purposes?
-IELTS 11 Writing Test 1, Task 1 Answer (useful vocabulary is highlighted ) The pie charts illustrates water usage in six different regions around the world.
-Notably , Europe consumes the greatest quantity of water for in
+Writing Practice for IELTS Task 1: Sample Answer (useful vocabulary is highlighted ) The pie charts illustrates water usage in six different regions around the worl

-How to Answer Cambridge 11 Test 2 Writing Task 1
+Cambridge 11 Test 2 Writing Task 1 | How to Answer This Question

-IELTS Writing How would you answer this IELTS Writing Task 1 question about: The charts below show the proportions of British students at one university in England who were able to speak other languages in addition to English, in 2000 and 2010?
-How to answer IELTS Task 1 writing questions?
-This is a question that many people ask when they are thinking about taking the International English Language Testing System exam.
-Cambridge 11 Test 2 Writing Task 1 - The charts below show the proportions of British students at one university in England who were able to speak other languages in addition to English.
-Cambridge 11 Test 2 Writing Task 1 - The charts below show the proportions of British students at one university in England who were able to speak other languages in addition to English.
+How would you answer this Cambridge 11 Test 2 Writing Task 1 question: The charts below show the proportions of British students at one university in England who were able to speak other languages in addition to English, in 2000 and 2010?
+How to answer Cambridge 11 Test 2 Writing Task 1 Question This is a question that many people ask when they are doing IELTS exam prepartion .
 IELTS Writing Task 1 Structure If you want to do well in IELTS writing, it's important that you know how to answer Task 1 correctly!
-In this post, we will discuss some of the bas
+In this post, we will discuss some of the basics and give advice on how to write your answers for Task 1.
+IELTS writing Task 1 pie charts are an important part of the IELTS writing task.
+Pie charts have three main components: a title a description (including what the pie chart is showing) labels for each slice Pie Chart Task 1 Writing Tips Describing pie charts in the IELTS writing test Pie charts have three main parts: a title, desc

-How To Answer Cambridge IELTS 8 Speaking Test 1
+How To Answer Cambridge IELTS 8 Speaking Test 1 | IELTS Exam

-Content Cambridge IELTS 8 Speaking Test 1 How to give your opinion in English Here are some questions from Cambridge IELTS Practice Tests Book 8 Speaking Test 1.
+Cambridge 8 Speaking Test 1 How to give your opinion in English Here are some questions from Cambridge IELTS Book 8 Speaking Test 1 .
 They include the IELTS Cue Card Describe a time when you were asked to give your opinion in a questionnaire .
 A native English speaker gave these sample answers to show you what someone might say.
 Remember, you can answer these questions in many different ways.
-Cambridge IELTS 8 Speaking Test 1 IELTS Speaking Tip Do NOT try to memorize full answers - this is unnatural and IELTS examiners are trained to identify memorized answers.
+Cambridge IELTS 8 Speaking Test 1 Tips for IELTS Speaking Do NOT try to memorize full answers - this is unnatural and IELTS examiners are trained to identify memorized answers.
 Cambridge IELTS 8 Test 1 Speaking Questions & Answers Part 1 Topic | Neighbours How well do you know the people who live next door to you?
 I know them quite well because we’ve lived beside each other for a couple of years now.
-The people who live to the right of me, wel
+The people who live to the right of me, well, it’s a family wi